• Home

 The real stumbling block, Sag said, has always been outputs, not training.
 If a model can accidentally produce a frame that looks too much like Darth Vader, Homer Simpson, Snoopy, or Elsa, the fair use defense begins to fray.

-“If you do get too much memorization, if that memorization finds its way into outputs, then your fair-use case begins to just crumble,” Sag said.
+“If you do get too much memorization, if that memorization finds its way into outputs, then your fair use case begins to just crumble,” Sag said.

 While it’s impossible to license enough text to train an LLM (“that would take a billion” deals, Sag said), it is possible to build image or video models entirely from licensed data if you have the right partners.
-This is why deals like Disney’s are crucial: They turn previously illegal outputs into legal ones, irrespective of whether the training process itself qualifies as fair use.
+This is why deals like Disney’s are crucial: They turn previously illegal outputs into legal ones, regardless of whether the training process itself qualifies as fair use.

 “The limiting principle is going to be essentially about whether—in their everyday operation—these models reproduce substantial portions of works from their training data,” Sag said.